zeroasterisk/CakePHP-ElasticSearchIndex/README.md

 			'request' => array(),
-			// details needed to link to Model (edge cases) 'foreignKey' => false, // primaryKey to save against ),
+			// details needed to link to Model (edge cases) 'foreignKey' => false, // primaryKey to save against
+			// optional optimizing configuration, register_shutdown_function()
+			//   if true, we don't actually save on ElasticSearch until
+			//   this script is completed... via register_shutdown_function()
+			//   NOTE: this will "stack" multiple saves if they happen, in order 'register_shutdown_function' => false,
+		),
 	);
 ```